A woman gets help from a cabin host.

 STF Mountain cabins

-Staying overnight in one of our mountain cabins is perfect for those who want to venture a bit further into the mountains.
-There is no electricity or running water, making the experience a stark contrast to everyday stress.
+Staying overnight in a Mountain Cabin is perfect for those who want to venture further into the mountains.

 STF Mountain shops

 STF makes it possible to stock up along your mountain trek.
-In selected mountain cabins, you’ll find shops offering essential and popular products – carefully chosen to suit the mountain environment and support sustainable outdoor life.
+In selected mountain cabins, you’ll find shops offering essential and popular products.

 STF Mountain stations